 A much larger general pool

-Match.com has millions of members across every demographic.
+Match.com is one of the largest general dating platforms in the world, with members across every demographic.
 If your priority is volume of potential matches over the quality of the shared context, or if you are in an area where DisabilityMatch has a smaller local pool, Match.com's scale is a genuine advantage.
 It is particularly worth considering if you are open to meeting both disabled and non-disabled partners and you do not have a strong preference for a disability-community environment.

 Longer track record and wider recognition